 Experiment 3: Depth Dependent Model Validation: 17 March – 25 March 2015

 The first of two validation experiments was designed to test predictions of CPDI related to deployment depth.
-In this experiment, the mechanistic CPDI model was used to identify two depth conditions: One in which multipath were predicted to arrive outside the receiver’s blanking interval, producing CPDI, and a second, where no detectable multipaths arrived outside the receiver’s blanking interval, and thus no CPDI effects were present.
+In this experiment, the mechanistic CPDI model was used to identify two depth conditions: One in which multipaths were predicted to arrive outside the receiver’s blanking interval, producing CPDI, and a second, where no detectable multipaths arrived outside the receiver’s blanking interval, and thus no CPDI effects were present.
 The mechanistic model’s AMDR parameter was set to 843 m, the closest whole number to the median value determined during the deep water ranging experiment (experiment 1), due to similarities in depth and deployment location.
 The model’s blanking interval was initialized at 260 ms and sound speed was 1,530 m/s.
 The mechanistic model predicted CPDI for receiver and tags on the same mooring line (a horizontal distance of 0 m), when both receiver and tag were positioned 1 m above the seafloor in 215 m bottom depth.
 No CPDI was predicted for a similar tag and receiver pair in 50 m water depth.
 Latitude and longitude coordinates were selected for locations matching these depths in proximity to the location where the deep water ranging experiment was conducted using bathymetry charts (Johnson & Potemra, 2011).
 Two moorings, each with a tag and receiver, were deployed from the RV Hoʻokele, one at each site.
-The vessel’s depth sounder indicated that the unit intended for deployment at 50 m was deployed at it’s target depth, while the receiver intended for 215 m was deployed just off target in 212 m water depth (Fig. 6C).
+The vessel’s depth sounder indicated that the unit intended for deployment at 50 m was deployed at its target depth, while the receiver intended for 215 m was deployed just off target in 212 m water depth (Fig. 6C).
 The experiment ended prematurely when the 50 m unit broke free of its mooring and was recovered by State of Hawaii Division of Aquatic Resources enforcement officers nine days after deployment.
-Logistics and strong trade wind conditions prevented recovery of the remaining for a further eight weeks.
+Logistics and strong trade wind conditions prevented recovery of the remaining unit for a further eight weeks.

-The number of tag transmissions detected hourly by each receiver was assessed for normality using Shapiro-Wilk’s test and were compared between receivers using a Wilcoxon Sign-Rank test due to the non-parametric distribution of data collected.
+The number of tag transmissions detected hourly by each receiver was assessed for normality using Shapiro-Wilks’ test and were compared between receivers using a Wilcoxon Sign-Rank test due to the non-parametric distribution of data collected.
 To account for the independence in the number of transmissions sent by each tag, daily meta-logs for each receiver were downloaded from the VUE database.
 These provided the number of valid detections, valid synchronization intervals, total detected pings, and the number of detections rejected due to invalid checksums logged by each receiver.
 Daily performance metrics, including code detection efficiency (CDE) and the rejection coefficient (RC) were determined for each receiver from meta-logs using methods previously established (Simpfendorfer et al 2008).
 CDE is defined as the fraction of detected transmissions to the number of detected first inter-ping intervals (synchronization intervals).
 CDE ranges between 0 and 1, and is a measure of the receiver’s ability to successfully record a detected transmission.
 RC is the fraction of transmissions rejected for failure to validate the checksum relative detected synchronization intervals (Simpfendorfer et al 2008).